-Teams have until 11pm that day to agree their deals and get paperwork sent to the governing body, but some details can then be finalised the next day if extra time is needed to get a move over the line.
+Teams have until 11pm GMT (6pm ET) that day to agree their deals and get paperwork sent to the governing body, but some details can then be finalised a few hours after that if extra time is needed to get a move over the line.

 When do European transfer windows close?

 Just like in England, the transfer windows in Germany, France, and Spain open as soon as the New Year commences and run until the night of January 31.